What is Stress?

 - Make daily, weekly, and monthly goals.
 Narrowing your perspective will make you feel more in charge of both immediate and long-term responsibilities.

-- Talking to a therapist or your healthcare practitioner about your concerns is always a good idea.
+- Talking to a therapist or your healthcare practitioner about your concerns is always a good idea to work towards Stress Management.

-Regency Health has an extensive Psychiatry wing with experienced psychiatrists who will help you navigate through life and help you deal with any kind of mental illness.
-To know more about Psycharity at Regency Health click here.
+Regency Health has an extensive Psychiatry wing where experienced psychiatrists will help you navigate through life and help you answer the constant question of how can I reduce stress.
+To know more about Psycharity at Regency Healthcare.